ammarhakim/gkyl-doc/source/install.rst

     ./waf build install

-The builds are created in the 'build' directory and the executable is installed in $HOME/gkylsoft/gkyl/bin, unless you specified a differnt install prefix.
-The executable can *only* be run from the install directory.
+The builds are created in the 'build' directory and the executable is installed in $HOME/gkylsoft/gkyl/bin, unless you specified a different install prefix.
+The executable can *only* be run from the install directory [#why]_.

 If you need to clean up a build do: